-I consider this bizarre verse (Exodus 6:2) as one of the most important verses in the Torah.
-In this blog entry, I wish to explain why.
+I consider this bizarre verse (Exodus 6:2) one of the most important verses in the Torah.
+In this blog entry, I explain why.

 The exact verse, as it appears in common English translations, is:

 “And God spoke to Moses and said to him: I am the Lord” (Exodus 6:2).

 The original Hebrew verse uses two different names for God: Elohim and Jehovah.
 Its literal (word for word) partial translation is: